hackalog/hackalog.github.io/_posts/2020-03-30-dataset-dag.md

 ---
 layout: post
-title: Building a Dataset Dependency DAG for Easydata
+title: Building a Dataset Dependency Graph for Easydata
 date: 2020-03-30
 categories: [python, reproducibility, easydata, hypergraph]
 excerpt: We thought we were building a graph of dependencies.
 Turns out we had a hypergraph.
 ---
 TL;DR: We thought we were building a graph of dependencies.
 Turns out we had a hypergraph.

-## Building a Dataset Dependency DAG for Easydata
+## Building a Dataset Dependency Graph for Easydata

-I spent the last little bit working on really fun problem: dataset dependencies.
 One of our design goals for Easydata is to be able to start an analysis like this:

 ```
 >>>  ds = Dataset.load(f"covid-19-nlp-{date}", date="2020-04-01")